-&lt;sup>35 Proctor Engineering Group, Michael Blasnik & Associates, and Conservation Services Group, 2004, "Measurement & Verification of Residential Refrigerator Energy Use: Final Report - 2003-2004 Metering Study".
+&lt;sup>39 Proctor Engineering Group, Michael Blasnik & Associates, and Conservation Services Group, 2004, "Measurement & Verification of Residential Refrigerator Energy Use: Final Report - 2003-2004 Metering Study".
 July 29.
 Used load shape adjustment for "hot days" during the 4PM hour, pp. 45-48.

-B.1.4.4.3.
+C.1.4.4.3.
 Derivation of RULs

 ENERGY STAR® Refrigerators have an estimated useful life of 17 years.
-This estimate is consistent with the age at which 50 percent of the refrigerators installed in a given year will no longer be in service, as described by the survival function in Figure 1.
+This estimate is consistent with the age at which 50 percent of the refrigerators installed in a given year will no longer be in service, as described by the survival function in Figure 6.

-Figure 1: Survival Function for ENERGY STAR® Refrigerators
+Figure 6: Survival Function for ENERGY STAR® Refrigerators

-The method for estimating the RUL of a replaced system uses the age of the existing system to re-estimate the projected unit lifetime based on the survival function shown in Figure 1.
+The method for estimating the RUL of a replaced system uses the age of the existing system to re-estimate the projected unit lifetime based on the survival function shown in Figure 6.
 The age of the refrigerator being replaced is found on the horizontal axis, and the corresponding percentage of surviving refrigerators is determined from the chart.
 The surviving percentage value is then divided in half, creating a new estimated useful lifetime applicable to the current unit age.
 The age (year) that corresponds to this new percentage is read from the chart.
 RUL is estimated as the difference between that age and the current age of the system being replaced.

-Table 10: Remaining Useful Life (RUL) of Replaced Refrigerator http://www1.eere.energy.gov/buildings/appliance\standards/product.aspx/productid/43.
+http://www1.eere.energy.gov/buildings/appliance\standards/product.aspx/productid/43.